MohsenUSA/TaskManager/README.md

 ✅ **Current time indicator** shows your position in the day (red line) ✅ **Real-time updates** - clock updates every second
-✅ **Auto-save** - all changes saved to browser localStorage ✅ **Export anytime** - click "📊 Export to Excel" to download your updated tasks
+✅ **Auto-save** - all changes saved to browser localStorage ✅ **Export anytime** - click "📊 Export Report" to download your updated tasks

 ---